Host ASP.NET Core in a web farm

 The ASP.NET Core Data Protection system is used by apps to protect data.
 Data Protection relies upon a set of cryptographic keys stored in a key ring.
 When the Data Protection system is initialized, it applies default settings that store the key ring locally.
 Under the default configuration, a unique key ring is stored on each node of the web farm.
 Consequently, each web farm node can't decrypt data that's encrypted by an app on any other node.
 The default configuration isn't generally appropriate for hosting apps in a web farm.
 An alternative to implementing a shared key ring is to always route user requests to the same node.
 For more information on Data Protection system configuration for web farm deployments, see Configure ASP.NET Core Data Protection.

 In a web farm environment, the caching mechanism must share cached items across the web farm's nodes.
 Caching must either rely upon a common Redis cache, a shared SQL Server database, or a custom caching implementation that shares cached items across the web farm.
-For more information, see Work with a distributed cache in ASP.NET Core.
+For more information, see Distributed caching in ASP.NET Core.

 The following scenarios don't require additional configuration, but they depend on technologies that require configuration for web farms.